core-wg/comi/draft-ietf-core-comi.md

 application/yang-instances+cbor:

 : This Content-Format represents a CBOR YANG document containing a list of data node instances.
-  Each data node instance is identified by is associated instance identifier.
+  Each data node instance is identified by its associated instance identifier.

 : FORMAT: CBOR array of CBOR map of instance-identifier, instance-value

 : The message payload of Content-Format 'application/yang-instances+cbor' is encoded using a CBOR array.
-  Each entry within this CBOR array contain a CBOR map carrying a single instance identifier and associated value.
+  Each entry within this CBOR array contains a CBOR map carrying a single instance identifier and associated value.
   Instance identifiers are encoded using the rules defined in {{I-D.ietf-core-yang-cbor}} section 6.13.1, values are encoded using the rules defined in {{I-D.ietf-core-yang-cbor}} section 4.

 : When present in an iPATCH request payload, this Content-Format carry a list of data node instances to be replaced, created, or deleted.